-If you’re 74 years old or under, you’re eligible to take it up.
-And if you’re heading off with your spouse, partner, and/or dependants, they’ll be covered too – just so long as they're also 74 years old or under.
+And if you're heading off with your spouse, partner, and/or dependants, they may be covered too - so long as they are 74 years or under.
 However, please note that an additional premium may apply.

 Here’s a summary of some inclusions and exclusions of our Multi-Trip travel insurance plan.
 For full details, please read the Product Disclosure Statement (PDS).

 |Overseas Emergency Medical Assistance6